Tastebreaker: The red strings club

-CHENNAI: There are games where if you took a break from playing them, getting back to them would be as disorienting as waking up mid-nap.
-Why am I here?
-What was I doing?
-How do I move?
-How did Trevor land up near this dumpster?
-So, once every so often, we find ourselves in need of a tastebreaker.
-This time, I played ‘The Red Strings Club’.It is a cyberpunk-based story that I started playingwhen Cyberpunk 2077 initially released across consoles.
+BENGALURU : There are games where if you took a break from playing them, getting back to them would be as disorienting as waking up mid-nap.
+Once every so often, we find ourselves in need of a tastebreaker.
+I played ‘The Red Strings Club’, a cyberpunk-based story that I started playing when Cyberpunk 2077 released.

-TRSC is a narrative driven game, where we learn more about the story of this universe based on dialogue and some action choices of the stories of multiple characters.
+TRSC is a narrative-driven game, where we learn more about the story of this universe.
 Donovan is a bartender at The Red Strings Club.
 He serves drinks to alter the moods of the visitors, and requests payment in information.
 While I wonder how they manage to breakeven, Donovan begins to uncover the conspiracy behind ‘Social Psyche Welfare’, when a half-alive ‘Akara’ android stumbles into the bar.

 Anusha Ganapathi